Wondering whether you’re working to professional structural and developmental editing standards?

 Recommended, but not required, prerequisite: Fundamentals of Editing Standards.

-The Society for Editors and Proofreaders (SfEP) recognizes Queen’s University Professional Studies courses in editing and proofreading as quality training that will count towards SfEP membership upgrade, with more points awarded according to the pass grade achieved.
+The Society for Editors and Proofreaders (SfEP) recognises Queen’s University Canada’s courses as quality training that will count towards SfEP membership upgrade.